BurdaMagazinOrg/module-votingapi_queue/README.md

-# Votingapi Queue
+# VotingAPI Queue

 This module provides a queue for updating voted entites.
 The configuration hooks into the default votingapi settings page.
 Choose manual on "tally results" settings.
 Additional settings for batch size and cron execution are available.

 # Available Drush commands